jbjorge/diffx/README.md

 unwatchFunc();
 ```

-`watchState` is useful when writing "background services" that watches the state and reacts to changes.

-#### Usage with Angular/RxJS
-`watchState` is used to obtain observables in Angular and RxJS.

-#### Usage with React/Vue.js
-`watchState` will probably only be used for background services.
-Inside components, React has its own `useDiffx`
-hook in `@diffx/react` and Vue.js has built-in automatic change detection.

 ### `destroyState`

 `destroyState(namespace)` is used for removing state from diffx.

-* `namespace` - the namespace (string) to remove
+* `namespace` - the namespace (string) to destroy

-_Any watchers watching the destroyed state will not be automatically unsubscribed_.
+_Any watchers of the destroyed state will **not** be automatically unwatched_.

 ## Typescript
-I like typescript.
-I don't like being very explicit in my typing.
-This project leans on typescript's type inference.
-Just give it a go.
-It shoooould work as expected.
+Diffx is written in typescript and leans on typescript's type inference to avoid interface boilerplate.

 ## Credits and thanks